Source Allies Logo

 }

 To verify the signature of our token we need to obtain the public key for our identity provider.
 Most identity providers rotate this key-pair on a frequent (ex. hourly) basis.
-To always obtain up to date public keys we can leverage the JSON Web Key Set or JWKS standard.
+To always obtain up to date public keys we can leverage the JSON Web Key Set or JWKS{:target="_blank"} standard.
 This specification provides a standard way to encode a set of public keys in a JSON document and then make it available at a URL.
-We can fetch the current JWKS document for our identity provider by executing this command with the correct cognito_user_pool_id value (found as Pool Id in the AWS Console in the User Pool’s General Settings):
+We can fetch the current JWKS document for our identity provider by executing this command with the correct cognito_user_pool_id value (found as Pool Id in the AWS Console in the User Pool's General Settings):

 curl https://cognito-idp.us-east-1.amazonaws.com/${USER_POOL_ID}/.well-known/jwks.json